-Our mission is to assist the city of Sonoma form a compassionate cannabis policy that will accommodate a local dispensary and ensure safe and legal access to medicinal cannabis for the residents of Sonoma and Sonoma Valley.
+Our mission is to assist the city of Sonoma form a compassionate cannabis policy that will accommodate a local dispensary and ensure safe and legal access to medical cannabis for the residents of Sonoma and Sonoma Valley.
 We’ll keep you informed on our progress and, if you haven’t already, please consider signing our petition, and tell your friends!
 You can find our petition here.

 Why the Residents of Sonoma Deserve a Local Dispensary